Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Error Go Rust Python

-Operation cancelled ErrStartResendingCancelled ThinClientError::StartResendingCancelled StartResendingCancelledError
+Operation canceled ErrStartResendingCancelled ThinClientError::StartResendingCancelled StartResendingCancelledError

 Invalid box ID ErrInvalidBoxID ThinClientError::InvalidBoxId InvalidBoxIDError